DeNic0la/vocabify/setup/Readme.md

 # Setup

-It is highly recommend doing this setup on a Linux machine.
+To setup this project simply follow this guide.
+I highly recommend doing this on a Linux machine.
 ## Step 1

 Clone the project and open it in your IDE(A).